 Under South Carolina’s Workers’ Compensation Act, employees injured while on the job, or otherwise as the result of employment, are entitled to compensation for any resulting injuries.

 Which Employees Are Covered Under South Carolina’s Workers’ Compensation Law?

-Any employee who has suffered a job-related illness or injury is entitled to workers’ compensation benefits.
-Unpaid volunteers and others who perform work without payment are not entitled to receive compensation benefits.
+Any employee who has suffered a job-related illness or injury is entitled to workers’ compensation benefits, provided that their employer has workers’ compensation insurance and participates in this program.

 Report all sustained injuries to your employer as soon as the injury occurs and immediately request medical treatment following the injury.
 Those who do not report their injury within 90 days following an accident may be unable to access workers’ compensation benefits.